chancencounters/map_my_trot/docs/production_readme.md

 ### Creating Routes and Rendering Maps

   Utilizing google maps api, I render a map and attach a click event listener in the `CreateRoutes` component.
-The event listener will call my RouteManager component to render a marker and route.
-Using googles direction services, I render polylines that can be chained multiple times to create a route.
+The event listener will call my RouteManager component to render a marker.
+Googles direction services will then render polylines, that can be chained multiple times, to create a route.

   The route is stored in the database under a routes table that contains columns `id`, `user_id`, `name`, `distance`, `polyline`, `origin`, `bounds`, and `destination`.